vectordotdev/vector/rfcs/2021-01-08-5843-encdoing-decoding-format-vector.md

 One alternative to consider is that we just commit to providing multiple transports and stick with protobufs for encoding decoding.
 I think this approach should be considered thoroughly.
 Assuming we're using protobufs as the only encoding type, maintaining a few different transports might not be a huge maintenance overhead and it could give users some runtime flexibility that might add value.

+Another alternative as was pointed out by @MOZGIII the schema that we have currently is simple compared to the use cases that protobuf was designed for - so we could consider writing the whole of the serialization logic with some optimal, specially tailored process.
+This is likely not worth doing but, it's probably worth discussing.
+The downside of a hard-written solution is that we'll then maintain our own serialization library - which has a maintenance cost, potentially higher than any tooling overhead.

 ## Outstanding Questions

 Are there features in GRPC that we'd actually want to use?